Purling/Penpal-App/Report.md

 * Set-up the Firebase database and related things (e.g. creating a Google account, modifying the build files)
 * Sketched all the art used app-wide, including icons, symbols, and animations
 * Curated app title with William

+*[Code Design.
+What design patterns, data structures, did the involved member propose?]*

+*[UI Design.
+Specify what design did the involved member propose?
+What tools were used for the design?]*

+*[Report Writing.
+Which part of the report did the involved member write?]*

+*[Slide preparation.
+Were you responsible for the slides?]*

+*[Miscellaneous contributions.
+You are welcome to provide anything that you consider as a contribution to the project or team.]*

 ## Conflict Resolution Protocol